citynetwork/docs/docs/howto/openstack/octavia/metrics.md

 You may now add `mylb-listener-metrics`, a new Prometheus-based listener for `mylb`.

 Most likely, you will want to restrict access to this endpoint to just the IP address of your Prometheus server, which presumably lives on a different network and accesses the load balancer via its public (floating) IP address.
-You can use the `allowed_cidrs` property for that purpose.
+You can use the `--allowed-cidr` command-line option for that purpose.
 The example below[^octavia-client-version] assumes that your Prometheus server's outgoing IP address is `203.0.113.132`:

 [^octavia-client-version]: If your `openstack` CLI does not support the `--protocol PROMETHEUS` option, you may have to upgrade your installed `python-octaviaclient` package.